2206532/CS220AU-DP-2022/README.md

 ## How Does AI-generated Art Affect Artists?

 There are ethical issues concerning the use of AI generators as most, if not all, tend to steal existing artworks from real artists.
-This is done without the permission of the artist making it.
+This is done without the permission of the artist making the works.
 Specific apps like Lensa are riddled with controversy.
 Many artists have accused the company that created Lensa of using their art without permission.
 Many digital artists have also expressed their concerns over AIs creating images in such large quantities cheaply.
-This is because these images have specific styles that artists have spent years refining.
+This is because these images have specific styles that the artists have spent years refining.

 The app Lensa is saying that they are “bringing art to the masses” but artists like Karla Oritz say that “what they’re bringing is forgery, art theft and copying to the masses.”